xPaw/SteamWebAPIDocumentation/README.md

 3. [Parsed protobufs](https://github.com/steamdatabase/protobufs) to find service methods and tested against the API
    - Descriptions and fields are also parsed
 4. [Manual list of undocumented methods](https://github.com/SteamDatabase/UndocumentedAPI)
+5. `api_type_overrides.json` to fix up types of known method parameters.
+Such as enforcing arrays.